-First, please know that as of June 1st, 2017, ITA is no longer accepting service, assistance or emotional support dogs to become therapy animals.
+First, please know that ITA does not accept service, assistance or emotional support dogs to become therapy animals.
 We are committed to the wellbeing of both animals and people, and we feel that it is asking too much of any dog to subject him or her to the stress and emotional pressure of more than one of these huge and challenging jobs.